-Should Money Helper be unable to resolve the dispute, the member or Money Helper may refer it to the Pensions Ombudsman, who has been appointed to investigate and determine any complaint or dispute of fact or law in relation to an Occupational Pension Scheme.
-The Pensions Ombudsman is completely independent, acts as an impartial adjudicator, and there is no charge for the service and can be contacted at:
+Should TPAS be unable to resolve the dispute, the member or TPAS may refer it to the Pensions Ombudsman, who has been appointed to investigate and determine any complaint or dispute of fact or law in relation to an Occupational Pension Scheme.
+He is completely independent, acts as an impartial adjudicator, and there is no charge for his service.
+The Pensions Ombudsman can be contacted at: